willfaught/willfaught.github.io/content/blog/2018-03-19-wirth-oberon-and-simplicity.md

 - oberon
 - coding
 - golang
-title: Wirth, Oberon and Simplicity
+title: Wirth, Oberon And Simplicity
 ---

 >The use of self-compilation speed as a benchmark seems like a great way to target and then maintain a balance between complexity and the performance benefits of optimizations in a compiler.
 Complex optimizations where the cost of optimization in terms of code complexity, outweigh the benefits of faster binaries could be clearly recognised with such a metric.
 An interesting idea for seeing the tradeoffs between compiler design/implementation complexity and speed.